-Document identifier: EGI-D4.6- FINAL
+Document identifier: EGI-docid-V9.doc

-Date: 01/11/2012
+Date: 01/10/2012

 Activity: SA1

 Lead Partner: EGI.eu

-Document Status: FINAL
+Document Status: DRAFT

 Dissemination Level: PUBLIC

 Document Link: https://documents.egi.eu/document/1309

 Abstract

 This document presents how services that are part of the EGI operations portfolio, which contribute to the implementation of the EGI Infrastructure Platform and Collaboration Platform, can be adopted and/or extended by external Research Infrastructures (RIs) to support integrated operations.
 The adoption of EGI operations tools, deployed and developed within EGI-InSPIRE, allows the reuse of existing solutions that address the typical needs of any distributed RI.